 ISDN switch-off is happening all around the globe.
-A few days from today, on September 30, the era of ISDN in the Australian telecommunications industry is coming to an end.
+The era of ISDN in the Australian telecommunications industry has come to an end.
 Deutsche Telekom AG is on its way to shut down all landline connections and the whole process is estimated to finish by the end of 2019.
 British Telecom also wants to retire ISDN by the year 2025.
 Supplies for new PSTN and ISDN phone lines will cease from 2020.
 The intention is that any new telephone networks from 2020 will be IP based and the traditional devices which do not support IP services would not be able to function anymore.
 So finding a solution to the shutdown is now a trend for each SMB wishing to ensure a cost-effective and future-proof communications solution for its business.

 In this blog, you’ll learn everything you need to know about the ISDN switch off and what it means to your business.